NIAEFEUP/uni/CONTRIBUTING.md

 - screenshots (if applicable)
 - Operating System and App version

-The more information you give, the easier it is to fix the bug and make UNI even better!
+The more information you give, the easier it is to fix the bug and make uni even better!

-## How to contribute to UNI (guide)
+## How to Contribute to uni

-1. Find an issue you really want to work with (make sure it's not already assigned to anyone) and assign yourself or ask a maintainer to do it for you.

-2. Fork the UNI repository.

-3. Clone your forked repo to your machine.

-4. Make changes to the codebase and commit them.

-5. Go to your forked repo on GitHub and click on `Contribute` when opening a PR

-6. Wait for a maintainer to review and approve your code, or ask for changes

-## Conventions
-When creating a new issue or when pushing code make sure you follow the branch naming conventions:

-- feat/ or feature/ for new functionalities
-- fix/ or bugfix/ for error correction
-- hotfix/ for critical corrections in production
-- refactor/ for refactoring of existing code
-- docs/ for changes in the documentation
-- chore/ for maintenance tasks
-- test/ for creation or changes of tests
+1.  **Find an Issue**: Browse our [open issues](https://github.com/niaefeup/uni/issues).
+If you have a new idea, open an issue first to discuss it with the team.
+2.  **Fork & Branch**: Create a feature branch from `develop` using our [Conventional Branching](https://github.com/niaefeup/uni/wiki/Branching-&-Commits) rules (e.g., `feat/add-new-widget`).
+3.  **Code & Lint**: Write your code and ensure it passes our linting checks.
+We use a [pre-commit hook](https://github.com/niaefeup/uni/wiki/Code-Formatting-&-Linting) to maintain code quality.
+4.  **Submit a Pull Request**: Open a PR against the `develop` branch.
+Ensure you fill out the PR template provided.

+### Pull Request Checklist
+- [ ] I have synced my branch with the latest `develop`.
+- [ ] My code follows the project's [linting and formatting](https://github.com/niaefeup/uni/wiki/Code-Formatting-&-Linting) rules.
+- [ ] I have run [build_runner](https://github.com/niaefeup/uni/wiki/Code-Generation) if I modified any database entities or providers.
+- [ ] I have tested the changes an emulator or device.

-## Useful commands
+## Useful Commands

 ```bash
 # Dependencies